awstringer1/elgm-paper-code/README.md

   - INLA timings: *01-opioid-inla.R*,
   - MCMC timings: *01-opioid-mcmc.R*,
   - Output comparisons and creation of Tables 1 and 2: *01-opioid-combine.R*.
+  - Attempt to fit the model using VI: *01-opioid-vb.R*.

 - **Section 6.1**:
   - ELGM: *02-disaggregation.R*,